FAQs

 Do you supply XML?

 Yes.
 We subcontract to much larger suppliers in India, who have a lot of experience in working with different publishers’ DTDs; they supply XML to an excellent standard.
-We have an ‘XML last’ workflow, so we will be unsuitable for the few projects where large-scale repurposing or manipulation of content is integral to the publishing idea.
+We have an ‘XML last’ workflow, so we will be unsuitable for the few projects where large-scale repurposing or manipulation of content is integral to the publishing concept.

 Isn’t ‘project management’ [in publishing] just someone with a phone and a computer?
 We can do that in-house anyway.